chiyu1203/UnityDataAnalysis/README.md

     "frequency_based_preference_index": boolean, this is used in the preference assay.
 Instead of calculating the time of follow epochs, use the frequency of entering a follow epoch.

     "analyse_first_half_only" and "analyse_second_half_only": boolean.
 This is used in the sorting_time_series_analysis.py.
 Default settings: both of them is false to analyse the entire experiment.
 There is no definition for both of them is true.

+    "exclude_extreme_index": boolean.
+This is used when calculating preference index.
+This will include animals that only choose one type of option in the experiment, which results in 1 or -1, a rather extreme preference.

     "graph_colour_code": array of string, just a helper array to know which colour is used when plotting the data.